-\textbf{Parameters.} We vary three parameters: dimension($d$), structural parameters ($\alpha$) or ($\beta$), and dataset completeness($\sigma$).
-Since $\alpha$ and $\beta$ have the same effect on constraining the community structure, we consider varying only one of these parameters.
-In this experiment, we choose to vary $\alpha$.
-Table~\ref{tab:table2} shows the range of the parameters and their default values (highlighted in bold).
-For each set of experiments, we randomly selected 20 query sets from each graph that could ensure the existence of the maximal ($\alpha$, $\beta$)-core, and the average time required for these sets was taken as the final result.
-In each experiment, only one parameter was varied while the remaining parameters were kept at their default values.
+\textbf{Parameters.} We vary three parameters: dimension ($d$), structural parameter ($\alpha$), and dataset completeness ($\sigma$).
+Since $\alpha$ and $\beta$ similarly constrain the community structure, we vary only $\alpha$.
+Table~\ref{tab:datasets_parameters} lists the parameter ranges and default values.
+For each experiment, we randomly selected 20 query vertex sets from each graph that ensured the existence of the maximal ($\alpha$, $\beta$)-core, and averaged the time required for these sets.